JoepVanlier/Hackey-Trackey/README.md

 will result in the second note not displaying in the tracker.
 This is not a bug, but a workaround to fix note OFF issues with the resulting MIDI item.

+### I do not hear the notes I play?
+Can I change it such that I do?
+If you want to hear notes you play, remember to arm the tracker by hitting CTRL + R.
+Note however, that this alters the recording status of your project.

+### Can I rename patterns?
+Yes, simply hit CTRL + N and type a new name followed by ENTER.

+### How does navigation work?
+You can move left to right on a single track with CTRL + Left/Right.

+### I need a higher resolution?
+You can edit the row resolution by entering CTRL + ALT + Up / Down.
+You will then notice that the resolution bit in the description bar becomes red.
+This means it is not committed.
+If you then hit commit (Ctrl + Alt + ENTER), the resolution will change.

+### Can I use note delays?
+Yes, but there is a catch.
+For note delays to work reliably, your MIDI settings have to be set in such a way that each row is a multiple of 256 MIDI pulses long.
+Otherwise, roundoff errors will occur which cause values to shift as you enter them.

+You can set these in Options => Preferences => Media/MIDI => Ticks per quarter note for new MIDI items.
+The default here is 960, but 1024, 2048 or 4096 is recommended for Hackey Trackey.
+Once configured correctly, you can open the note delay column for any note by simply hitting CTRL + \+ for that column.

 ## Special keys
 These are just the default key bindings when you download the script.
 They are optimized for a QWERTY layout.
 If you wish to change the shortcuts, edit the keys table.
 If you wish to edit the note keyboard, edit the keys.pitches table.
 If you wish to know what keystroke particular key has, set printKeys to 1 and start typing.
 Note that control modifies keystroke values.

 | Key                   | Action                                                                |
 |:----------------------|:----------------------------------------------------------------------|